remirror/remirror/docs/faq.md

 ---
+hide_title: true
-title: 'Frequently asked questions'
+title: Frequently asked questions
 ---

+# Frequently Asked Questions

 Some of the answers outlined here may be helpful to you if you're stuck somewhere.
 They're questions that are asked quite frequently on GitHub and in our [discord](https://remirror.io/chat) channel.

-### Is there any way to get the value of the editor already parsed to HTML?
+### Is there any way to get the value of the editor already parsed to HTML

 There's are methods available in `remirror/core`. `toHtml` which converts the provided node to a HTML string, and `fromHtml` which takes the html string you've provided and converts it into a value that can be used within remirror.